tfajarama/tfajarama/README.md

 🏫 I'm currently a first year undergraduate student

-📍 School of Electrical Engineering and Informatics, Institut Teknologi Bandung
+📍 at School of Electrical Engineering and Informatics, Institut Teknologi Bandung

-💻 I'm eager in learning Google Developers Products such as Flutter
+💻 I'm eager to learn, practice, and contribute more

-📱 I also have interest in data science and cloud computing

 You can connect with me by tap this! [![LinkedIn][3.2]][3]